-Each week, we will highlight our top players on the PGA Tour in order of likeliness to win the tournament.
+Each week in our golf power rankings, we will highlight the top players on the PGA TOUR in order of likeliness to win the tournament.

 Factors coming into play on the rankings are (in no order):

 - Recent form: How the player has performed in various aspects of his game in recent weeks.

 - Course history: How the player has performed at the host course if he has previously played there.

 - Course fit: Used as a secondary or backup to course history, fit looks at certain skills that translate to success on the host course.

 - Strokes gained: Strokes gained will come into play in all of the factors above.
 Unless otherwise noted, strokes gained stats are taken from the player’s last 50 rounds and are a way to use golf statistics relative to the field and round played.

 Using the guidelines above to create a statistical model, value can be found in the betting market by highlighting players whose outlook for the tournament may be flying under the radar to the general public.